mapbender/mapbender-documentation/en/functions/basic/legend.rst

 Legend in the toolbar
 ---------------------
 The legend element can be integrated with a button in the toolbar.
-First step: Open the application backend and add the legend element into the content section of the Layout-tab.
+First step: Open the application backend and add the legend element into the content section of the Layout tab.

 .. image:: ../../../figures/de/add_content.png
      :scale: 80